Experimental evidence for surface tension origin of the circular hydraulic jump: Previous studies

-Despite this experimental evidence, {our} theory was criticised by \cite{bohr2019wrong}.
-One criticism was that {we applied} a steady flow equation {to} an unsteady flow. {Our} experiments showed that, on impingement of a {cylindrical} liquid jet {normally} onto a flat {plate} {at any orientation}, {the resulting} thin liquid film spread radially outwards and changed its film thickness abruptly, forming the {circular }jump, at a particular {radius $R$}. {For example, on normal impingement on to a ceiling nothing changes over time, except that, at some location $r > R$, liquid falls away from the ceiling due to gravity.} {On impingement of a vertically falling jet on to a horizontal surface,} {at larger radii $r>R$} the liquid continued to spread outwards as a thicker film but the jump remained steady, approximately at the same radius, {until} the liquid film downstream of the jump reached the outer boundary of the plate. {At that point }the jump location moved inwards slightly ($\mathcal{O}$(mm) for water), as a result of the change in the boundary condition {at the edge of the plate}. {Before the liquid film reaches the edge of the plate} the jump location {and the flow upstream of the jump} \textit{is} steady, {and this state persists until} there is a change in the downstream boundary condition. {Our theory applies to this initial steady phase, and does not consider the flow after liquid had begun to drain from the edge of the plate when information from the edge propagated upstream against the subcritical flow downstream of the initial jump.}
+\rkb{Despite this experimental evidence, {our} theory was criticised by \cite{bohr2019wrong}, \rkb{which we address here}.
+On impingement of a {cylindrical} liquid jet {normally} onto a flat {plate} {at any orientation}, {the resulting} thin liquid film initially spread radially outwards and changed its film thickness abruptly, forming the {circular} jump, at a particular {radius $R$}.
+In Supplementary video 1 we show that for a particular flow configuration -- vertical impingement of a cylindrical liquid jet {normally} onto a horizontal {plate} -- beyond the jump where $r>R$, the liquid continue to spread outwards as a thicker film.
+Notice that the sub-critical region the liquid spreads asymmetrically however it does not affect either circular symmetry or the magnitude of jump radius any significantly -- jump remained steady, at \textit{approximately} the same radius.
+This implies for all practical purposed the flow inside the jump is steady, invariant and independent of sub-critical flow beyond the jump.
+Once the sub-critical film reaches the outer boundary, on a flat film (see figure \ref{fig:Hydro_jump} (a)); the jump location then moved inwards slightly ($\mathcal{O}$(mm) for water), as a result of the change in the boundary condition {at the edge of the plate}.
+However, experiments conducted in a reservoir (such as \cite{watson1964radial}, see figure \ref{fig:Hydro_jump} (b)), the liquid film thickness increases due to the imposed boundary condition (height of the reservoir) and eventually spill over the edge of the reservoir (see figure \ref{fig:Hydro_jump} (b)).
+In this scenario, the imposed downstream film thickness indeed produce gravitational back pressure on the supercritical film, and as a result, the jump radius can move inwards significantly, depending upon the height of the reservoir wall.
+It is instructive to note that a non-confining obstruction in sub-critical flow will not significantly affect either the circular symmetry or the jump radius. }

-The second criticism was that influence of surface tension is fully contained in the Laplace pressure, and the surface energy contribution in {our} analysis is {\textit{`wrong'}}. {However}, in \cite{bhagat2019circular} we have shown that the view that the influence of surface tension is fully contained in the Laplace pressure is flawed. {From an analysis of the normal stress balance at the liquid surface we derived} the correct interfacial boundary condition {that accounts for the spatial changes in the surface area of the film as the liquid spreads radially.
-In particular, the increase in surface area as the film thickness decreases with distance from the impact point of the jet is not contained in the Laplace pressure, and has been neglected in previous theories that argue that surface tension is unimportant.}